kw4bq/zabbix-local-docker-test/README.md

 6. We'll want to verify it's been added to our docker network, and then ultimately added as a Zabbix Agent via our Auto Discovery rule.

 ## Futher work
+1. We may need to change the `Interface` the agent for our `Zabbix server` to be the first agent we ran in step 2.
+We can find this setting under `Configuration > Hosts > Zabbix Server`.
+Just change the interface to the IP of one of the agents you started, i.e. `172.30.0.5:10050` and set it as the `default`.
+This will eliminate some Problems in the Dashboard.
+2. As running agents on the local machine doesn't seem to be of much use we will want to consider deploying agents on other machines.
+Since the `bridged` network only applies to the local machine, we will want to consider Docker's `overlay` network.
+I haven't set up an overlay network, but there is documentation at https://docs.docker.com.
+3. Setting up a `docker-compose.yaml` script to automate this deployment.